mikechambers/adb-mcp/README.md

 The project is not endorsed by nor supported by Adobe.

-It has been tested with Claude desktop (Mac and Windows) from Anthropic, and allows Claude to control Adobe Photoshop and Adobe Premiere.
+It has been tested with Claude desktop (Mac and Windows) from Anthropic, as well as the OpenAI Agent SDK, and allows AI clients to control Adobe Photoshop and Adobe Premiere.
 Theoretically, it should work with any AI App / LLM that supports the MCP protocol, and is built in a way to support multiple Adobe applications.

 Example use cases include: